Ira-Shokar/Ira-Shokar.github.io/_pages/hunt.md

 # PEMBROKE GP SCAVENGER HUNT

-**Thank you for signing up to our scavenger hunt that will take you all around the city.
-Download this document to your phone so you can reference it as you answer the riddles.**
+**Thank you for signing up to our scavenger hunt that will take you all around the city.**

 When you are at the location, send a an message to me via:
 - [messanger](http://m.me/ira.shokar)